quanteda/spacyr/index.md

     executable separate from your system Python (or anaconda python), install the latest version of spaCy (and its required packages), and download English language model.
-After installation, you can initialize spacy in R with
+After installation, you can initialize spaCy in R with

     ``` r
     spacy_initialize()